input-output-hk/smartcode-verifier/README.md

 > CEK Machine, UPLC, PlutusCore builtins: [PlutusCore Blaster](https://github.com/input-output-hk/PlutusCoreBlaster)
 >
 > Blockchain state, Script contexts, helper functions: [Cardano Ledger API Blaster](https://github.com/input-output-hk/CardanoLedgerAPIBlaster)

-> [!NOTE]
-> The following description is a bit outdated.
->
-> This is kept only as a reference to the Catalyst project submitted where this repository was mentioned
->
-> Join us on Discord for the latest updates, discussions: [Blaster Discord](https://discord.gg/waYbH94ajy)

 ## Introduction
 Smart Code Verifier aims at solving the difficulty developers face when trying to exhaustively verify their smart contract implementations.
 In the current state-of-the-art for Cardano's smart contracts, two main approaches exist: the use of interactive theorem provers like Coq or Agda to formally verify the intended behavior of smart contracts, and the use of testing techniques like property-based testing.